Managing Mental Health in the Workplace: HSE Recommendations

 HSE advice on managing mental health in the workplace

 The Health and Safety Executive advises that, after a first aid needs assessment, an organisation may find it beneficial to have personnel trained to identify, understand and support someone experiencing mental health issues.
+HSE mental health recommendations help manage mental health in the workplace.

 They suggest that organisations should consider providing first aid training courses covering mental health to managers or appointed first aiders within the company so that there is someone there in the workplace who can recognise the warning signs of mental ill-health and be there to help employees who may be suffering.

-Charity Mind noted that in one study, 14% of people asked said they had resigned and 42% agreed they had considered resigning due to workplace stress.
+Charity Mind noted that 14% of people asked in one study said they had resigned, and 42% agreed they had considered resigning due to workplace stress.
 They also stated one in five people had called in sick to avoid work due to stress.
 The culture of fear and silence that surrounds mental health is costly to employers.

 The cost of mental ill health in the UK

 It is estimated that mental ill-health costs the UK about £99 billion per year.
 Mental illness including stress, anxiety, and depression made up 44% of all illnesses recorded in UK workplaces in the years 2017-18.
 The Mental Health Foundation reported that 91 million working days are lost a year through mental health illness.
 It is not just the cost of absences that impact on a business but the cost of lost productivity from someone who is suffering mental health issues.
-If someone is suffering the chances are, they are going to be less likely to perform work tasks and it increases the likelihood of them making costly mistakes.
+If someone is suffering the chances are, they are going to be less likely to perform work tasks, and it increases the likelihood of them making costly mistakes.
 It is reported that mental health costs UK organisations £25 billion a year in lost productivity.
 There is strong evidence that good wellbeing at work increases productivity by as much as 12%.

 In a report by the Mental Health Foundation, when 2000 respondents were asked to list their top priorities for addressing mental health at work, the top three desired actions were the same across the board: